How to Fix 403 Forbidden Error on Google Chrome

 Configure an FTP client and connect to your website, then right-click on public_html and select File Attributes.

-In the Numeric value field, enter license 755, select the “Apply to Directory only” option and press the OK button.
-The general way to assign numerical values to file permissions is to use 755 for folders, 644 for static content, and 700 for dynamic range.
+In the Numeric value field, enter license 755, select the “Apply to Directory only” option, and press the OK button.
+The general way to assign numerical values to file permissions is to use 755 for folders, 644 for static content, and 700 for dynamic content.

 After changing the folder access, repeat steps 2 and 3, but this time enter the number 644 in the Numeric value field and select the Apply to files only option.

-After these steps are completed, try to log in to the site and check if the error is fixed.
+After completing these steps, try logging in to the site and check if the error is resolved.

 3. Disable WordPress plugins

 If you’ve made it this far and none of the previous methods worked, the 403 forbidden error may be due to an incompatible or broken plugin.
-We’ll try to turn off the plugins to see if that fixes the 403 banned issues.
+We’ll try to turn off the plugins to see if that resolves the 403-banned issues.

 We recommend you turn off all plugins and then check them individually.
 With this method, you should be able to identify the problem and move toward finding a solution.
 Here’s what you need to do: